schuchert/wikispaces/pages/cpptraining.GettingStartedWithFitNesseInCpp.md

 |13   |27     |13        |
 |5    |2      |1         |
 {% endhighlight %}
-If you click the// **Test**// Button, you'll see a bit of yellow.
+If you click the**Test** Button, you'll see a bit of yellow.
 It's time to write a fixture.

 ## Writing the Fixture